Ishan-Sandaruwan/Ishan-Sandaruwan/README.md

 ### How to Reach Me

 - 📫 You can reach out to me via email at sadaruwan0427@gmail.com.
 I'm also active on LinkedIn, so feel free to connect with me there: https://www.linkedin.com/in/ishan-sandaruwan-06632223a/  .

-### Fun Fact

-- ⚡ The term "bug" in computer programming originates from an actual bug.
-In 1947, Grace Hopper, a computer scientist, found a moth stuck in a relay of the Harvard Mark II computer.
-She removed the moth and taped it into the computer's logbook, noting, "First actual case of bug being found."
-This incident led to the use of the term "bug" to describe a defect or error in a computer program.